-- Don't drink enough fluids
+Don't drink enough fluids

+>

-Changes in humidity, temperature, or barometric pressure are among the most common weather-related triggers.
-They can cause chemical changes in the body that can bring migraines.
+> Changes in humidity, temperature, or barometric pressure are among the most common weather-related triggers.
+They can cause chemical changes in the body that can bring a migraine.

+>

-Extreme cold, high winds, and storms also can bring them on or make them worse.
+> Extreme cold, high winds, and storms also can bring them on or make them worse.

+>

-Changes in pressure, such as what happens when you’re flying or deep-sea diving, can also bring migraine headaches.
+> Changes in pressure, such as what happens when you’re flying or deep-sea diving, can also bring migraine headaches.
 Spending a lot of time above sea level if you are not used to it can cause them, too.

+>

-If you smoke, quit.
+> If you smoke, quit.
 Even if you don't, stay away from smoky areas.
-It's good for your overall health, and it may ease your migraines, too.
+It's good for your overall health, and it may ease your headaches, too.

+>

-Change in Habits
+> Change in Habits